The Engagement · 90 days · from $48,000

 Underneath it, the thing you don't say out loud: that this is who you might be.
 Someone who knows what to do, and never quite does it.
 The version of you who would've moved by now is in someone else's life, not yours.

 The distance between who you are, what you believe, and what you're actually doing.
-Felt before it's named, months if not years in the making.
+You don't need it explained; you've been living in it.

 90 days from now, the move is in motion.